-The Franchisee shall notify the Department thirty (30) calendar days prior to, and Single-Family Premises not later than fifteen (15) calendar days prior to, any change in Collection operations which results in a change in the day on which Single-Family Premises Solid Waste Collection occurs.
-The Franchisee shall not permit any Customer to go more than seven (7) calendar days without service in connection with a Collection schedule change.
+The Franchisee shall notify the Department thirty (30) calendar days prior to any change in Collection operations which results in a change in the day on which Solid Waste Collection occurs.
+The Franchisee shall not permit any Customer to go more than seven (7) calendar days without service in connection with a collection schedule change.
 The Department's approval of any change in the Collection schedule is required prior to such change, and such approval will not be withheld unreasonably.